Virginia Tech® home

 1. Senator terms will fulfill one (1) academic year.
 Senators may run for reelection.

-1. If a senator enters office after inauguration, their term still ends at the next inauguration.
+1. If a senator enters office after inauguration, their term still ends at the end of the academic year.